Tarun0430/SportsHelper/README.md

 4. Ask for over and under odds

+5. Ask for (optional) intagibles rating out of 10

-5. Will give the odds for the over and under in % form
+6. Will give the odds for the over and under in % form

-6. Will ask if you would like to save this prop
+7. Will ask if you would like to save this prop
     a.
 If yes it will save the prop with the highest %

-7. Ask if you would like to see saved props
+8. Ask if you would like to see saved props
     a.
 If yes, it will show saved props in order of highest %

-8. Ask if you would like to ad:qd another prop
+9. Ask if you would like to add another prop

 UI Vision: